pablodiegovs/pablodiegovs.github.io/_posts/2022-03-30-coding-ospf-to-json.markdown

 50.50.50.50      0   FULL/  -        00:00:33    172.16.26.19  GigabitEthernet1/6
 ```

-The library textFSM was developed by Google output parsing, and for correct use it's necessary create a template file specifying parameters and variables for read into output router command.
-Bellow it's a template used for OSPF neighbor parsing and saved as template/show_ospf.template
+The library textFSM was developed by Google for output text parsing, and for correct use it's necessary create a template file specifying parameters and variables for analyze output router command.
+Underneath it's a template used for OSPF neighbor parsing and saved as template/show_ospf.template

 ```javascript